 Green thumbs need great equipment to get the job done.
-Whether you’re installing a water feature on a commercial property or doing a weekly mow in a residential neighborhood, you rely on landscape equipment to create highly satisfied clients who are happy to refer you to others.
+Whether you’re installing a water feature on a commercial property or doing a weekly mow in a residential neighborhood, you rely on landscape equipment to create highly satisfied customers who are happy to refer you to others.

 Check out these equipment ideas to streamline efficiency so you can rock your landscaping jobs.